Best daily deals

 A photo comparing the relative size of the Sony WF-1000XM3's case with the Sony WF-1000XM4's.

-The new Sony WF-1000XM4 has a much smaller case than that of the Sony WF-1000XM3.
+The new Sony WF-1000XM4 have a much smaller case than the Sony WF-1000XM3.

 To be clear, true wireless earbuds aren’t built to last for years on end.
 You’re lucky if you eke out more than two years of daily use.
 Since the battery cells are so small, they degrade much faster than the larger batteries found in Bluetooth headphones.
 Compound the physical size limitations with the constant charge-deplete cycles we subject them to, and you have a short-lived product.

 Apple slows down the degradation process with its battery optimization software, which prevents the case from charging the earbuds beyond 80% until you’re ready to listen to music.
-Once again, this is exclusive to Apple devices and it takes some time for iOS to learn your usage habits.
-Die-hard environmentalists should really just stick to wired earbuds and headphones with replaceable parts.
+Once again, this is exclusive to Apple devices, and it takes some time for iOS to learn your usage habits.
+Die-hard environmentalists should just stick to wired earbuds and headphones with replaceable parts.

 Do the AirPods Pro (1st generation) or Sony WF-1000XM4 sound better?

-Which headset has the better microphone?
+Which earbuds have the better microphone?

 The Apple AirPods Pro in a man's left hand (foreground) with an iPhone and the AirPods Pro wireless charging case in the background.